 Molde to Naas / Eide about 26 km

-Coolest cave in Norway, on the way to Kristiansund.
+This is the coolest cave in Norway, and it’s on the way to Kristiansund.

 Returning of the motorhome to Trondheim airport.

-Nidaros Cathedral is built over the burial site of St. Olaf in the 11th Century not only is it a massive construction but has a remarkable acoustic, which travels through every corner of the building.
+On your way back, make sure to visit Nidaros Cathedral, which is built over the burial site of St. Olaf in the 11th century.
+Not only is it a massive construction, but it also has a remarkable acoustics, and it makes the sounds travel through every corner of the building.